Five more causes of epilepsy in dogs discussed

 - Omega Oils – mercury-free certified and human grade

-- Liver Cleanse (once every 6 months) - Livton
+- Liver cleanse (once every six months) - Livton

 I should also mention that it comes without saying that processed foods are often the source of toxins and impurities and should be replaced with an all-natural, raw or cooked diet.

 6. Infectious agents

 Infections are not common in cases of epilepsy in dogs.
 However, some diseases such as distemper, toxoplasmosis or tick-born diseases may cause central nervous system abnormalities and seizures.

 Distemper is relatively rare and if you follow my holistic approach to vaccination protocol, your dog should be safe from this disease.